Daniel O'Connell: Tara and Clontarf 1843

 O'Connell was applauded by the Church, his more moderate supporters and English sympathisers.
-But many of the movement rank and file who had been fired by his defiant rhetoric were disillusioned.
-His loss of prestige might have been greater had the government not, in turn, overplayed their own hand.
-They sentenced O'Connell and his son John to twelve months for conspiracy.
+But many of the movement rank and file who had been fired up by his defiant rhetoric were disillusioned.
+His loss of prestige might have been greater had the government not prosecuted O'Connell and his son John for conspiracy.
+Hailed as martyr, O'Connell was imprisoned at the Richmond Bridewell.

-When released after three months, the charges quashed on appeal to the House of Lords, O'Connell was paraded in triumph through Dublin on a gilded throne.
+When released after three months, the charges quashed on appeal to the House of Lords, O'Connell was paraded in triumph through Dublin on a gilded chariot.
 But, approaching seventy years of age, O'Connell never fully recovered his former stature or confidence.
-Having deprived himself of his most potent weapon, the monster meeting, and with his health failing, O'Connell had no plan and ranks of the Repeal Association began to divide.
+Having deprived himself of his most potent weapon, the monster meeting, and with his health failing, O'Connell had no plan and the ranks of the Repeal Association began to divide.